 People, language, and more

-I found New Yorkers to be hard-working who knows how to have fun type of people.
+I found New Yorkers to be hard workers who know how to have fun type of people.
 Totally my kind of vibe!
 American English is the language that is spoken and there’s free Wi-Fi access all around NYC.
 Such as All branches of the New York Public Library, Several public spaces in Lower Manhattan, and LinkNYC kiosks across the City.
 If you’ll be in New York solo for a while or think you’ll use the internet a lot, maybe it’s best to get the local Simcard with data.

 You can pick up a sim card right at the International Airport arrival halls from a T-Mobile shop – Prepaid SIM with Unlimited Data or Three Prepaid, AT&T Prepaid, Aerobile Prepaid, or LycaMobile Prepaid SIM Card with 4GB Data.
 If not, you can buy it in shops downtown or even at Walmart too.